marciofk/bc-hc-m2/README.md

 The provided application was also generated using *yo* as a starting point.
 It ha additional functionality, adding login, logout functionalities and allows users to know which participant is logged in.

-To use it, use your terminal app and go to the folder *client/angular*.
+To use it, use your terminal app and go to the folder *client/angular/egg-tracking-ui*.
 Execute the command `npm start`

 It will be available on http://localhost:4200

+I recommend making some tests using different participants.
+For example:

+* Login as Farmer 1
+* Package some eggs
+* Query egg boxes
+* Create a shippment
+* Query shipment
+* Execute the same steps for Farmer 2
+* Login as a Shipper
+* Load truck
+* Query shipment and egg boxes
+* Deliver eggs
+* Query shipment and egg boxes (they should not be visible anymore)
+* Login as a Distributor
+* Query egg boxes and shipment
+* Mark one or more egg boxes as damaged